QSUM-UNB/ARTIQ-Examples/README.md

 - DAC Adaptor: 3x Sinara 5528 SMA-IDC (24 DAC outputs)
 - ADC: 1x Sinara 5108 Sampler (8-channel single-ended ADC)
 - Software version installed on Lab PC: ARTIQ v7.8176.6fbfa12 (as of March 1, 2024)
-- Software versions tested elsewhere: v7.8173.ff97675 (Brynle's office PC)
+- Software versions tested elsewhere: v7.8173.ff97675 (office PC)

-**Note that the major software version (v7 here) must match the major version of the firmware and gateware installed on the core device.** The software version can be obtained by running `artiq_run --version` from the command line, the gateware version can be obtained from the bootloader during startup (see instructions for using PuTTY).
+**Note that the major software version (ARTIQ v7 here) must match the major version of the firmware and gateware installed on the core device.** The software version can be obtained by running `artiq_run --version` from the command line, the gateware version can be obtained from the bootloader during startup (see instructions for using PuTTY).

 ## QSUM Host configuration
 - Machine: Intel(R) Core(TM) i7-10700 CPU @ 2.90GHz